 Best known for its distinctive cinnamon-hued curling bark, the river birch is a landscape beauty.
-While it grows naturally along river banks, it’s equally at home in the landscape, offering spreading limbs for shade at a fairly speedy rate.
+While River Birch shade trees grow naturally along river banks, it’s equally at home in the landscape, offering spreading limbs for shade at a fairly speedy rate.

-Expect it to grow from 13 to 24 inches a year, with an ultimate height of 40 to 70 feet high with a 40 to 60-foot spread.
+Expect this fast-growing shade tree to grow from 13 to 24 inches a year, with an ultimate height of 40 to 70 feet high with a 40 to 60-foot spread.